black-parrot/black-parrot/docs/bedrock_guide.md

 * Last

 Each message is sent as one or more header plus data beats using a shared ready&valid handshake.
-The last signal is raised with valid when the sender is transmitting the last header plus data beat.
+The last signal is raised along with valid when the sender is transmitting the last header plus data beat.
+Last must not be raised if there is no valid data available.
 The data field is typically 64-bits, but may be any 512/N-bits wide that is at least 64-bits.

 When sending multiple beat messages, the sender must increment the address in the header by